Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Experiments

-From \tabref{tab:llms_merging_results}, we find that DARE usually facilitates the performance of Task Arithmetic on merging decoder-based LMs, and \textit{it even achieves better results than the single model in some cases}, especially for instruction-following and code-generating tasks.
-This is quite different from previous merging methods that conclude the merged model often performs worse than the single model \cite{DBLP:conf/nips/MatenaR22,DBLP:conf/iclr/Jin0P023,DBLP:journals/corr/abs-2306-01708}, demonstrating the effectiveness of the proposed DARE and revealing the superiority of decoder-based LMs compared with encoder-based LMs used in previous works.
-Moreover, since llama-2-13b-code-alpaca is not well fine-tuned for the code-generating task (it cannot perform better than WizardLM-13B), we hypothesize this will affect the model merging performance.
-Hence, we additionally evaluate the code-generating ability of the merged model of WizardLM-13B and WizardMath-13B.
-We observe that the merged model can obtain better results than llama-2-13b-code-alpaca though neither WizardLM-13B or WizardMath-13B is particularly fine-tuned on code-generating tasks, explaining the unsatisfactory results of the merged model of WizardMath-13B and llama-2-13b-code-alpaca.
-This observation suggests that a prerequisite for effective model merging is that each model to be merged should be well fine-tuned.
+From \tabref{tab:llms_merging_all_results}, we find that: 1) DARE often facilitates Task Arithmetic and TIES-Merging on merging decoder-based LMs, which even yields better results than the source model in many cases, offering a novel discovery unobserved in previous works.
+For instance, the improvements brought by Task Arithmetic with DARE are 3.10\% for LM \& Math \& Code vs. LM on AlpacaEval, 3.18\% for LM \& Math vs. Math on GSM8K, and 19.57\% for LM \& Code vs. Code on MBPP; 2) Compared with Task Arithmetic, TIES-Merging tends to benefit more from DARE.
+This is because TIES-Merging first eliminates delta parameters with lower magnitudes for each model, which potentially decreases the performance.
+When using DARE, delta parameters can be effectively removed by resetting them to zeros without adversely affecting the performance.
+Thus, TIES-Merging just drops delta parameters sparsified by DARE (with zero as the smallest magnitude), avoiding performance reduction in the first step; 3) It seems that llama-2-13b-code-alpaca is not well fine-tuned for generating codes since it performs worse than WizardLM-13B, which may affect the model merging performance.
+We additionally evaluate the code-generating ability of the merger of WizardLM-13B and WizardMath-13B, which obtains better results than llama-2-13b-code-alpaca, explaining the suboptimal performance of the amalgamation of WizardMath-13B and llama-2-13b-code-alpaca.
+Therefore, an essential prerequisite for effective model merging is that each source model to be merged should be well fine-tuned.

-From \figref{fig:plms_model_merging}, we conclude that DARE can often yield modestly better results of various merging methods, achieving an average improvement of 0.58\%, 0.36\%, 0.37\%, -0.03\%, and 0.84\% on Average Merging, Task Arithmetic, Fisher Merging, RegMean, and TIES Merging, respectively.
-However, the merged model still struggles to surpass the single model in most cases, which is in line with the observations in \cite{DBLP:conf/nips/MatenaR22,DBLP:conf/iclr/Jin0P023,DBLP:journals/corr/abs-2306-01708}.
+From \figref{fig:plms_model_merging}, we observe that DARE often yields modestly better results of various merging methods, achieving an average improvement of 0.58\%, 0.36\%, 0.37\%, -0.03\%, and 0.84\% on Average Merging, Task Arithmetic, Fisher Merging, RegMean, and TIES-Merging.
+However, the merged model still struggles to surpass the single model in some cases, which is in line with the conclusions in \citet{DBLP:conf/nips/MatenaR22,DBLP:conf/iclr/Jin0P023,DBLP:journals/corr/abs-2306-01708}.